frankdean/trip-server/README.md

 	SELECT pg_size_pretty(pg_database_size('trip'));

-To see how much space is beging used the the tiles table:
+To see how much space is being used the the tiles table:

 	SELECT pg_size_pretty(pg_table_size('tile'));